 A young but vacant and not very bright Canadian girl (Jacqueline Bisset) leaves her British Columbia small town to head for Los Angeles where she hopes to marry her childhood sweetheart (Tim O'Kelly).
 But she finds herself bored with a 9 to 5 job and the dull domestic situation.
 So she heads off to the bright lights of Las Vegas which begins her spiral down into drugs and prostitution.
 Based on the novel THE PASSING OF EVIL by Mark McShane, the screenplay by Garry Marshall and Jerry Belson (who also produced) lacks subtlety or shading.
 A perfect example is the loutish character played by Ramon Bieri, who is so uncouth and crude, the camera has a close up of him shoveling food into his mouth and talking with his mouth full then he belches.
 That's only one example of the obviousness of the script.
 Everything is thought out for us and shown to us that there's nothing for the audience absorb.
 This wouldn't be such a pity if Jacqueline Bisset weren't giving a terrific performance but it's lost in a vacuum.
 Directed by Jerry Paris.
 With Jim Brown as the football player Bisset marries and ruins, Joseph Cotten as an aging sugar daddy, Ed Flanders, Corbett Monica and Christopher Stone (THE HOWLING)

 In 32 A.D., a military tribune (Richard Burton in an Oscar nominated performance) falls out of favor with the unstable nephew Caligula (Jay Robinson) of the Emperor Tiberius (Ernest Thesiger) and sent to Jerusalem as a punishment.
 It is there that he is ordered to carry out the crucifixion of Jesus Christ.
 But a descent into madness follows.
 Based on the best seller by Lloyd C. Douglas (MAGNIFICENT OBSESSION), this is an historically important film in that it was the first film released in the CinemaScope format which changed the shape of movie screens forever.
 As a biblical epic, it's a rather clunky scrap of cinema.
 Unlike the gaudy but irresistible DeMille religious epics, it takes itself so very seriously that most of the entertainment value is gone.
 The director Henry Koster efforts in utilizing the CinemaScope frame are a mixed effort.
 Some scenes are static with no camera movement and the actors walking across the screen as if they were on a stage.
 But some scenes utilize the format very well such as a pursuit of Burton by some Roman centurions with the horses and chariots coming right at us.
 With two exceptions, the acting is adequate.
-Victor Mature is quite weak here and Jay Robinson's hideous histrionics are actually mistaken by some as a good performance.
+Burton is terribly uneven here, he hasn't learned to relax in front of a camera yet and Jay Robinson's hideous histrionics are actually mistaken by some as a good performance.
 There is a glorious score by Alfred Newman, one of his very best.
-With Jean Simmons, Michael Rennie, Richard Boone, Dean Jagger, Jeff Morrow, Torin Thatcher, Dawn Addams, Michael Ansara, Mae Marsh, Rosalind Ivan and Betta St. John.
+With Jean Simmons, Victor Mature (not bad at all), Michael Rennie, Richard Boone, Dean Jagger, Jeff Morrow, Torin Thatcher, Dawn Addams, Michael Ansara, Mae Marsh, Rosalind Ivan and Betta St. John.

 A smuggler (Fred MacMurray) returns to Singapore after WWII to retrieve the valuable pearls he hid before the Japanese invasion.
 Upon his return, he's astonished to find that the fiancee (Ava Gardner) that he thought killed during the Japanese attack on Singapore is not only alive but married to a plantation owner (Roland Culver).
 This tale of romance and intrigue is too close to CASABLANCA for comfort with the MacMurray/Gardner/Culver triangle mirroring the Bogart/Bergman/Henreid trio.
 It's modestly entertaining but even at a brief 79 minute running time, it's in danger of wearing out its welcome.
 The film's narrative is too familiar to offer any surprises and perhaps more importantly, there's no heat between MacMurray and Gardner.
 Gardner is breathtakingly lovely but in addition to being miscast, she hadn't quite found her acting legs yet and even such an inconsequential roles as this seems to tax her.
 Still, the Universal back lot does a wonderful job of standing in for Singapore and there's a colorful Daniele Amfitheatrof underscore.
 Directed by John Brahm (HANGOVER SQUARE).
 With Richard Haydn (THE SOUND OF MUSIC) in a nice change of pace from his fuss budget roles as a suspicious police commissioner, Spring Byington, Thomas Gomez, Philip Ahn, Edith Evanson and George Lloyd in a nice turn as a prissy villain.